 - Maryland State Department of Health and Mental Hygiene, Office for Genetics and People with Special Health Care Needs (Maryland’s Title V Agency)

-The Maryland Center for Developmental Disabilities is one of a national network of University Centers for Excellence (UCEDD) federally funded by the Administration on Developmental Disabilities
+The Maryland Center for Developmental Disabilities is one of a national network of University Centers for Excellence in Developmental Disabilities (UCEDD) federally funded by the Administration on Intellectual and Developmental Disabilities (AIDD).